 In Part II of a four-part blog series, they share their thoughts on whether the movement to remote work will have a lasting impact on the law firm workplace.

-Read on for a lightly edited transcript of their conversation.
-To start with Part I, click here.
+Read on for a lightly edited transcript of their conversation, Part II of a three-part series.

 To design a new way of working, start with lessons learned